impliedfeline/juicydb/docs/specification.md

-JuicyDB is a simple relational database.
+juicydb is a simple relational database.
 In particular, it will support:
 - (atleast a subset of) SQL
 - [indexing](https://en.wikipedia.org/wiki/Database_index)
 - (hopefully) a rudimentary query planner/optimizer